Journalism 133: Prof. Craig: Follow-Up Stories Exercise

 - Who will this story affect?
 Are there angles you could take that would reflect affected people's concerns?

-- What is still unknown about the story beyond the information you've been given?
+- What do you not know about the story beyond the information you've been given?
 What are the most important omissions or unanswered questions?

 - What types of experts might you interview about the subject?
 How might they change the focus of a follow-up story?

-- Who might object to the policy announced?
+- Might anyone (locally or elsewhere) object to the policy announced?
 What recourse might those people have?

 Here is a quick summary of your original story, adapted from existing coverage:

-I will put you in breakout rooms in the groups below (subject to change due to absences), where you will come up with as many feasible follow-up story ideas as you can.
+I will divide you into the groups below (subject to change due to absences), where you will come up with as many feasible follow-up story ideas as you can.
 You won't need lots of details about them, but they should all be ideas on which you could base a news story.
 We will reconvene in a few minutes and discuss everyone's ideas.